sufidoobee/sufidoobee.github.io/README.md

 ### Step 2: Install Pygame

 Pygame is a game development library that helps create graphics and handle game logic.
 Installing Pygame allows you to build interactive applications and games.
-Installe it using command prompt by typing - **pip install pygame**.
+Install it using command prompt by typing - **pip install pygame**.
 Once installed, you can verify its setup by running a test program that comes with the library.

 ---

 ### Step 3: Install Pygame Zero

 Pygame Zero is a simplified game development framework built on top of Pygame, making it easier for beginners to create games quickly.
-Installe it using command prompt by typing - **pip install pgzero** After installing Pygame Zero, you are ready to start coding your own games.
+Install it using command prompt by typing - **pip install pgzero** After installing Pygame Zero, you are ready to start coding your own games.

 ---